 If you want to learn how to get beyond the “point and shoot” phase with your digital camera, but are confused by its complexity, join us on one of these digital photography courses for beginners in the Derbyshire Peak District.
-No matter what type of digital camera you use – compact, bridge, mirrorless or digital slr – on these one day workshops you will learn solid, practical photographic techniques that will be relevant not only to your current camera, but also any other type of camera you may own in the future.
+These courses are not just for owners of digital slrs – they are suitable for any digital camera provided it can be used in other than “all-auto” or “scene” modes – whether it is – compact, bridge, mirrorless or dslr – on these one day workshops you will learn solid, practical photographic techniques that will be relevant not only to your current camera, but also any other type of camera you may own in the future.

-On these beginners’ level photography courses, you will learn how to take control of your camera’s controls for setting exposure and focus, learn about shutter speeds and lens apertures, and how to ensure you get more predictable results more of the time.
-You will also be given a printed sheet for your particular make and model of camera, telling you exactly how to adjust the most important settings that we will be learning to use on the day.
-Please see here for further details of exactly what we cover on both parts of our photography courses for beginners.
+You will learn how to take control of your camera’s basic settings for exposure using shutter speeds, lens apertures and ISO, and adjust colour and focus to ensure you get more consistent and predictable results more of the time.
+You will also be given a printed sheet for your particular make and model of camera, telling you in plain English exactly how to adjust the most important settings that we will be learning to use on the day.

 Here’s what two of our clients have said about the course:

 “Just a short note to thank you for a superb beginners digital course yesterday.
 Beautifully delivered, easy to follow, excellent notes and just a great day.
 Surroundings are awesome.
 The change in settings and the information I can now see will make my snapshots better I am sure.”
 Richard

 Another lady wrote: “I really enjoyed the course on Saturday.
 I learnt a lot and it was fun!
 You had such enthusiasm, both for the location and photography in general.
 I was impressed that you made the teaching relevant to each of our camera models rather than more general.
 I have been telling my friends all about how good it was….”

 You can see more reviews from some of our hundreds of satisfied clients here.